 This one goes without saying, but use a secure password for your admin login.
-It’s amazing how many robots attempt to access the /wp-admin pages of wordpress sites.
+It’s amazing how many robots attempt to access the /wp-admin pages of WordPress sites.
 If you leave your username as ‘admin’ and your password as ‘password,’ your site is already compromised.

 SSL certificates are the new standard for security online.
 Google even docks sites without one installed, so if you want to make it to page one, you’d better get one loaded onto your site.
-Luckily Pressable offers them for free with your hosting subscription.
+Luckily Pressable offers them for free with your managed WordPress hosting subscription.

 Loading Unoptimized Images

 You have to have images on your website.
 What would a webpage be without a header image?
 A logo?
 Even social media sharing icons?
 But before uploading all of these images to your site, it’s important to ensure they’re optimized for their purpose.
 Ensure that header images aren’t loading as 8” x 10” images.
 Same with social media icons.
 You want to ensure that each and every image is only using the bare minimum resources necessary to load and function on your site.
 This means your site will load and perform faster for users.